OrangeTux/orangetux.nl/content/post/debrick-core9g25-intro.md

 First U-Boot loads the file `at91sam9x5ek-nandflashboot-uboot-3.5.3.bin`, th it ereases a block of `0x40000` bytes on the NAND, starting at `0x0`.
+It then

-It then writes the file to Nand, aligning the program at address `0x0`.
+writes the file to NAND, aligning the program at address `0x0`.
+The next image is a graphical overview of the layout of the NAND, showing the same addresses as used in the update script.

+{{<figure src="/img/nand-layout.jpg">}}

 ## Risks
 Because U-Boot performs the update, updating U-Boot is risky.
 What happens if